cedws/amnesia/README.md

 amnesia has experimental support for [age](https://github.com/FiloSottile/age) as an identity plugin. amnesia can generate an *age*-compatible X25519 identity sealed with questions.
 When age wants to decrypt data using this identity, it will prompt the user for the required answers to unseal the identity.

 To install amnesia as an *age* plugin, create a symlink in your PATH which links `age-plugin-amnesia` to amnesia.
 You can also just clone the binary.
+If you've installed amnesia via brew, you don't need to do anything.

 ```bash
 ln -s amnesia age-plugin-amnesia